openvinotoolkit/open_model_zoo/demos/formula_recognition_demo/python/README.md

                         GPU, FPGA, HDDL or MYRIAD is acceptable.
 Sample will look for a suitable plugin for device specified.
-                        Default value is CPU --preprocessing_type {crop,resize}
+                        Default value is CPU --camera_device CAMERA_DEVICE
+                        Optional.
+Device id of the web-camera.
+Change it only if you have more then one camera --resolution RESOLUTION RESOLUTION
+                        Optional.
+Resolution of the demo application window.
+                        Default: (1280, 720)
+  --preprocessing_type {crop,resize}
                         Optional.
 Type of the preprocessing -pc, --perf_counts